You can either get to the top by hiking or taking the Penang Hill train, which also happens to be one of the steepest railways in the world!

 1. Private Tour:

 Visit Penang Hill as part of a private tour in Penang with RayTheTour!

 - Local experienced English-speaking or Chinese-speaking guides

-- We go to Ipoh, Cameron Highlands and Taiping too!
+- Offer tours to Ipoh, Cameron Highlands and Taiping too!

 - MPV or van transport

 - Pick up and drop off anywhere in Penang during your tour!

 - Fully customize-able Penang itinerary from morning to evening

 Read more: Best Time To Visit Penang: When Not To Go & Special Events To Look Out For